aeon-php/automation/README.md

   -v|vv|vvv, --verbose               Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
   -gt, --github-token=GITHUB-TOKEN   Github personal access token, generated here: https://github.com/settings/tokens By default taken from AEON_AUTOMATION_GH_TOKEN env variable
 ```

+## Integration Request

+If you would lik to integrate Automation with your project but not sure how, feel free to [Open Integration Request](https://github.com/aeon-php/automation/issues).
+We will first test your project and if possible prepare an integration Pull Request.